apache/solr/README.md

 Solr uses [Gradle](https://gradle.org/) for its build system.
 Here are some useful hints to build and run Solr locally:

-- To build a Solr dev distribution for your local run:
+- To build a Solr dev distribution:

 ```
 ./gradlew dev
 ```

-- To run the dev distribution as Solr standalone:
+- To run the Solr dev distribution locally:

 ```
 cd ./solr/packaging/build/dev